yujie-tao/psychology-reading/notes/Handbook_of_Competence_and_Motivation/Chapter18.md

 		* Interest as a two-component construct that includes **positive affect** and **value**.
 		* Interest a a two-component construct that includes **stored value** and **accumulated knowledge**.

-**Interest development: from situation to diposition**
+**Interest development: from situation to disposition**
-* **Trggered situational interest**: If tasks and content are perceived to be meaningful and invoving, interest development may enter its second phase.
+* **Triggered situational interest**: If tasks and content are perceived to be meaningful and involving, interest development may enter its second phase.
 *  **Maintained situational interest**: If maintained interests beyond the particular situation and is associated with accumulation fo knowledge.
 *  **Emerging individual interest**
 * **Well-developed individual interest**

 **Promoting interest in educational contexts**
 * Build on existing individual interest
-	* **Context prsonalization**: Matching instructional tasks or educational content with characters, objects and themes of sutdents 'out-of-school' interests.
+	* **Context personalization**: Matching instructional tasks or educational content with characters, objects and themes of students 'out-of-school' interests.
 		* Three dimensions:
 			* **Depth**: refers to equality of the connections to learner's existing interests established by intervention.
 			* **Grain size**: refers to size of reference group and differentiates between tasks that are tailored to the interest of individual learner or certain group of learners.
-			* **Owndership**: addresses the fact that different people can personalize context and therefore own process.
+			* **Ownership**: addresses the fact that different people can personalize context and therefore own process.
 * Generate situational interest
-	* **Utility-value intervention**: People find utility value in a task if they belive it is useful and relevant beyond the immediate situation, for other tasks or aspects of their life.
+	* **Utility-value intervention**: People find utility value in a task if they believe it is useful and relevant beyond the immediate situation, for other tasks or aspects of their life.
 	* **Problem-based learning**: an instructional method that initiates students' learning by creating a need to solve an authentic problem.
-Problem are means to stimulate curiosity questions that in later phases of interest development are activated form within the person and represent a core mechanism for extending an solidifying his or her interests.
+Problem are means to stimulate curiosity questions that in later phases of interest development are activated form within the person and represent a core mechanism for extending a solidifying his or her interests.